 On the first day of camp, every participant will be invited to audition for their favorite roles.
 Our directors work very hard to ensure that the process is not stressful or overwhelming and, if a child wishes to not audition, that is perfectly acceptable.
 Every camper will have a part on the stage.
 In June, we will make available audition sides (songs and scenes) for your camper to practice.
 These materials can be practiced as little or as much as your child would like and are meant to help him or her feel prepared and confident on the first day of camp.
 The actual audition will simply be your child performing what he or she has prepared in front of the director and musical director.

-Summer Production Scholarship Fund
+Support our Summer Production Scholarship Fund